 Tiny but powerful

 In the nano world chemistry, biology, and physics overlap.
-Associate Professor of Engineering Ursula Gibson and Professor of Chemistry Joseph BelBruno both say that the days of treading lightly in another's field of research are over.
+Ursula Gibson '76, from the Norwegian University of Science and Technology, and Professor of Chemistry Joseph BelBruno both say that the days of treading lightly in another's field of research are over.
 A chemist, for example, is now encouraged to collaborate and cooperate with physicists, engineers, or mathematicians to tackle complex problems.

 Says BelBruno, "In one project, Ursula Gibson and I are working on the development of small sensors, which involves a chemical issue—the production of chemical materials to detect certain molecules—and an engineering issue—how to report the presence of the detected molecule and make the sensor part of a distributed network."